Social Selling Index Calculator

 • Headline - Skip the job title.
 Use a value statement that tells prospects what you help with.
 "Helping B2B sales teams book 3x more meetings" beats "Account Executive at Acme Corp."

 • Summary - Write 3-4 short paragraphs.
 Lead with the problem you solve.
-Include a clear CTA.
+Add a clear next step, like your website, email, or booking link.

 • Featured section - Pin your best posts, case studies, or lead magnets here.
 Most profiles leave this empty.